Evaluation of gaxilose (LacTEST 0.45 g) as a marker of intestinal barrier integrity in patients with celiac disease

 Who Can Join the Study?

-• Be an adult between 18 and 70 years old who is thought to have celiac disease because they have symptoms that fit and a blood test called anti‑TG antibodies that is positive, and they have one of the genetic markers known as HLA DQ2 or HLA DQ8.
-Anti‑TG antibodies are proteins in the blood that show the immune system is reacting to gluten, and HLA DQ2/DQ8 are common genetic variations that increase the risk of celiac disease.
+• Be an adult between 18 and 70 years old who is thought to have celiac disease because they have symptoms that match the condition and a blood test that shows positive anti‑TG antibodies (proteins the immune system makes against a tissue‑transglutaminase enzyme) and they have one of the genetic markers called HLA DQ2 or HLA DQ8 (specific DNA patterns that increase the risk for celiac disease).

-• Be able to understand what the study involves and sign a written informed consent form.
-Informed consent is a document that explains the study so you can decide whether you want to take part.
+• Be able to understand what the study involves and be willing to sign an informed consent form (a document that explains the study and confirms the participant agrees to take part).

 Who Cannot Join the Study?

-• Pregnancy or breastfeeding – you cannot take part if you are currently pregnant or feeding a baby.
+• Pregnancy or breastfeeding – you cannot join the study if you are currently pregnant or feeding a baby.

-• Use of blood‑thinning medicines (anticoagulants or antiplatelet drugs) that cannot be stopped before the endoscopy – you must be able to pause these medicines for a few days.
+• Use of blood‑thinning medicines (anticoagulants or antiplatelet drugs) that cannot be stopped before the scheduled endoscopy (a procedure that uses a camera to look inside the gut).

-• History of neoplasia (cancer) or active intestinal diseases that are inflammatory, bleeding (hemorrhagic), autoimmune, or infectious, as well as any other untreated chronic illness that can cause diarrhea or poor nutrient absorption.
+• History of cancer (neoplasia) or active intestinal diseases that cause inflammation, bleeding, immune attacks on the gut, or infection, as well as any other untreated chronic illness that could cause diarrhea or poor nutrient absorption.

-• Severe and long‑lasting mental illnesses, such as psychosis (loss of touch with reality).
+• Severe and long‑lasting mental health conditions, such as psychosis (loss of touch with reality).

-• Diagnosed with Parkinson’s disease, dementia, or other neurodegenerative disorders (conditions where the brain gradually loses function).
+• Diagnosed with Parkinson’s disease, dementia, or other neurodegenerative diseases (disorders where brain cells progressively deteriorate).

-• Liver cirrhosis or other serious, long‑term liver or digestive diseases, including previous major digestive surgery (except simple procedures like appendix removal or gallbladder removal).
+• Having liver cirrhosis (serious scarring of the liver) or other chronic liver or digestive diseases, or having had major digestive surgery (except simple surgeries like removal of the appendix or gallbladder).

 Where you can join this trial?